lola1989/SQL/README.md

 # SQL
 SQL Code for everyday use and general understanding.

+## The 7 Stages of SQL Order of Execution
+This document is an explanation of how SQL runs/ executes the query

 ## SQL Basics Pt 1
 SQL Code goes over:
 - Creating a Database & Schema